Evan-R/modules/Config/README.md

 require a resource locator instance.

-The loading implementation is up to you. e.g. let's say you have a class `Config` that sores all configuration values as an associative array:
+The loading implementation is up to you. e.g. let's say you have a class `Config` that sores all configuration values as an associative array.

 ```php
 <?php